amaesanchez/Jeopardy/conceptual.md

 ### What is an API?

-An API (application programming interface) is a set of clearly defined methods used for communicating with various components of a software.
+An API (application programming interface) is a set of clearly defined methods used for communicating with a software.
 What occurs under the hood when these methods are called are abstracted from the user.

 ### What are some limitations of AJAX requests?

 1. Unless this default setting is changed, AJAX requests may be blocked if the request originates from a different hostname/protocol/port than the API URL.

 2. Because they're asynchronous, AJAX requests may make it more difficult to debug code.

+3. Browsers must be able to support JavaScript.

 ### What is the Same Origin Policy?